Speaker McCarthy is running out of options to stop a shutdown as conservatives balk at a new plan - Sentinel Colorado

-The speaker told his Republican conference that they should be prepared to stay through this weekend to pass a stopgap measure, called a continuing resolution, that would keep government offices open past the Sept.
+The speaker is trying to convince his Republican conference that there will heavy political fallout from a shutdown as he plows toward a vote to pass a stopgap measure, called a continuing resolution, that would keep government offices open past the Sept.
 30 deadline.
-But many are already bracing for the heavy political fallout of a federal shutdown.
+GOP leadership is preparing for a vote by Thursday, but McCarthy is warning he’ll keep House lawmakers in Washington into the weekend.
+Regardless, many are already bracing for a weeks-long shutdown.

 “I’ve told all of Congress you’re not going to go home.
 We’re going to continue to work through this,” McCarthy said Monday at the Capitol.
 “Things that are tough sometimes are worth it.”